JustinSDK/dotSCAD/docs/lib3x-hashset_add.md

 # hashset_add

-This function adds an element to a [util/set/hashset](https://openhome.cc/eGossip/OpenSCAD/lib3x-hashset.html).It returns a new set containing the added element.
+This function adds an element to a [util/set/hashset](https://openhome.cc/eGossip/OpenSCAD/lib3x-hashset.html).
+It returns a new set containing the added element.

 **Since:** 3.0